You should be aware that shipping research materials within the United States and Internationally has become a highly regulated process.

-The rules for shipping biologicals are complex however the Biosafety Program at Tufts offers a training program on a scheduled basis for persons who need to ship biological materials: human blood, human or primate cell lines, preserved biologicals, microbial agents.
+The rules for shipping biologicals are complex however Tufts EHS offers a training program on a scheduled basis for persons who need to ship biological materials: human blood, human or primate cell lines, preserved biologicals, microbial agents.
 In addition, these shipments may involve ethanol, formaldehyde, dry ice or liquid nitrogen which are all hazardous chemicals and have to be shipped as hazardous chemicals.
 Please see Tufts EHS trainings for “IATA/DOT Regulations for the Shipment of 6.2 Biologicals, Infectious Substances and Class 9, Dry Ice Dangerous Goods Training.”

 The rules for shipping chemicals are complex however the Chemical Safety Program offers a training program for individuals who need to ship chemicals routinely as part of the their job.
 Please see Tufts EHS trainings for “IATA/DOT Regulations for the Shipment of Chemicals, Hazardous Materials and Dangerous Goods Training.”

 All of EHS trainings can be found at:

 International shipping regulations vary widely from country to country.
 Tufts University EHS is not expert in the specific shipping regulations for all foreign countries.
 Also, some goods may require an export license, such as CITES (fish and wildlife) material, some pesticides and materials that are controlled under anti-terrorism and warfare laws.
 The 4 US agencies which may require an import/export permit are: USDA, CDC, Department of Commerce and Fish & Wildlife.